m0kr4n3/esiCDN/README.md

 ![origin](pictures/origin3.png)

 ## Project Team
-The Algerian Student CDN was realized with the collaborative efforts of:
+esiCDN was realized with the collaborative efforts of:

 - Khaled Fouad MEDDAH
 - Zakaria HEBBAL